mystoragebox/Music-Video-Renamer-and-Folder-Utility/README.md

 ### How To Use It
  It requires Python and basic knowledge of command line.
 ### Variables You Can Change
  base is the location of the files to be edited.
-Recommended to copy script to same folder.
+Recommended to copy script to same folder and leave as is.
 ```python
 base = ''
 ```